d-bl/MAE-gf/docs/snow-stitches/index.md

 We figured out some  blob recipes as test cases.
 Due to the vast [numbers](../counting-snow) of possible snowflakes we can´t be exhaustive.
-<a href="563412-145236.svg" target="_blank">Show</a>
-the collection of samples in another tab to copy the recipes in the captions.
+Show the collection of samples in <a href="563412-145236.svg" target="_blank">another tab</a> to copy the recipes in the captions.

 ![](563412-145236.svg)